From left: Yunshan Fan, Chris Gunderson, Zhuoyu Peng, Rui Hao, Chu Han, Peter Defnet, Fan Zhang, Sam Barlow, Bo Zhang, and Todd Anderson

 Our research is focused on the development and use of optical and electron microscopy methods to study chemical reactions at electrochemical interfaces.
 Our group has developed fluorescence-enabled electrochemical microscopy (FEEM) for studying dynamic redox events on massive electrochemical arrays.

-• 12/11/16 Our paper "Observation of Multipeak Collision Behavior during the Electro-Oxidation of Single Ag Nanoparticles" has been accepted into JACS!
+• 12/11/16 Our paper "Observation of Multipeak Collision Behavior during the Electro-Oxidation of Single Ag Nanoparticles" has been accepted into the Journal of the American Chemical Society!
 This is a collaborative effort with Professor Henry White's group at University of Utah on an exciting phenomenon of individual Ag nanoparticles.

 • 09/15/16 Steve Oja has successfully defended his thesis.
 Congratulations, Dr. Oja!!